Skip to content

 Not available on OpenBSD or DragonFly BSD

-OpenBSD’s base toolchain ships no AddressSanitizer runtime, and DragonFly BSD’s gcc13 toolchain doesn’t build one either, so use=address_sanitizer can’t be built on either. gmake configure use=address_sanitizer is rejected on both OpenBSD and DragonFly with an error.
+OpenBSD’s base toolchain ships no AddressSanitizer runtime, and DragonFly BSD’s gcc13 toolchain doesn’t build one either, so address_sanitizer can’t be built on either.
+Configuring with -DPONY_USES=address_sanitizer is rejected on both OpenBSD and DragonFly with an error.

 Thread Sanitizer